 There is a memorial to Elvis Presley in Melbourne General Cemetery.
 It was commissioned in 1977 by the president of Australia’s Elvis Presley fan club.

-Do you have any interesting or fun facts about Melbourne that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Melbourne?
+Share them in the comments below!